backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 ### `themes`

-Themes are now installed as extensions instead using `createThemeExtension`.
-See the section on [configuring themes](./index.md#TODO) for more information.
+Themes are now installed as extensions, using `createThemeExtension`.

 For example, the following theme configuration: